405th AFSB virtual townhall emphasizes importance of local national workforce

 |0

-This work, 405th AFSB virtual townhall emphasizes importance of local national workforce, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB virtual townhall emphasizes importance of local national workforce, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.